 primarily used in the Greek's alphanumeric coding.

-names have meaning.
-The psilon part of the names means
+name has a meaning.
+The psilon part of the name means

-"bare" or "mere"; these letters represent short or unstressed
+"bare" or "mere"; this letter represents a short or unstressed

 Eroteme is a name for the question mark.